jarrodmillman/rcsds/standard/numpy.rst

 #.
 Choose 3 points in the plane (forming a triangle).

 #.
-Choose another “starting” pointing (current position).
+Choose another "starting" pointing (current position).

 #.
 Randomly choose one of the corners of the triangle.